Confluence of an extension of Combinatory Logic by Boolean constants: Proof overview

+By introducing the tuples in the labelings we in essence put constraints on the order in which $s$-redexes may be contracted (think of all reductions inside a tuple as ``really'' occuring after the surrounding $\Ss$-redex is contracted).
+At present the author does not know a precise ``explicit'' characterization of these constraints. \end{itemize} Note that by labeling $\Cs$ differently in $\Cs \Fs q_1 q_2$ and $\Cs q_0 q q$ we effectively eliminated in~$\CLCs$ the problematic non-trivial overlap occuring in~$\CLC$.
+Now a new ``insignificant'' term created in an expansion cannot later on appear in place of a ``significant'' term as a result of an ``incompatible'' contraction.
+A redex inside an ``insignificant'' subterm cannot suddenly become needed in an $s$-reduction -- it is erased in any $s$-reduction to normal form.

-The above gives an overview of how the terms will be labelled, but this is not the whole story.
-We need to ensure that we can also handle the first part of the inductive step when $q \to_\CLC q'$.
-Suppose~$t$ is the labelled variant of~$q$.
-We need to find a labelled variant for~$q'$.
+We also need to ensure that we can handle the first part of the inductive step when $q \to_{\sCLCz} q'$.
+Suppose~$t$ is the labeled variant of~$q$.
+We need to find a labeled variant for~$q'$.
 For simplicity assume that there is only one position in~$t$ which corresponds to the position of the contraction in~$q$.
 If the contraction occurs inside an $i$-term in~$t$, then it does not matter and we may label~$q'$ in the same way as~$q$.
-If an $s$-term is contracted in a way permitted for significant contraction, then it is also obvious how to label~$q'$ -- just take the labelled variant of~$q'$ to be the reduct of the labelled variant of~$q$.
+If an $s$-term is contracted in a way permitted for significant contraction, then it is also obvious how to label~$q'$ -- just take the labeled variant of~$q'$ to be the reduct of the labeled variant of~$q$.
 But what if neither of the two holds?
-For instance, what if $t \equiv C_1 t_0 t_1 t_2$ but $q \equiv C q_0 q' q_2 \to_\CLC q'$ by the third rule?

-The idea is to proceed by induction on the number of contractions and expansions in a sequence $q \eqvred_{\CLC_0} F$, instead of a sequence $q \eqvred_{\CLC} F$.
-Recall that~$\CLC_0$ is the non-conditional version of the system~$\CLC$, defined as~$\CLC$ with the third rule replaced by $C x y y \to y$.
-A simple but crucial observation is that the condition $q =_\CLC q'$ is in fact equivalent to $q =_{\CLC_0}$.
-This will be shown in the next section.